hwborchers/ctv-optimization/README.md

--   Package [lpSolve](https://cran.r-project.org/web/packages/lpSolve/index.html) contains the routine `lp()` to solve LPs and MILPs by calling the freely available solver [lp_solve](http://lpsolve.sourceforge.net) .
+-   Package [lpSolve](https://cran.r-project.org/web/packages/lpSolve/index.html) contains the routine `lp()` to solve LPs and MILPs by calling the freely available solver [lp_solve](http://lpsolve.sourceforge.net).
 This solver is based on the revised simplex method and a branch-and-bound (B&B) approach.
 It supports semi-continuous variables and Special Ordered Sets (SOS).
     Furthermore `lp.assign()` and `lp.transport()` are aimed at solving assignment problems and transportation problems, respectively.
     Additionally, there is the package [lpSolveAPI](https://cran.r-project.org/web/packages/lpSolveAPI/index.html)
-    which provides an R interface to the low level API routines of lp_solve (see also project `r rforge("lpsolve")` on R-Forge). [lpSolveAPI](https://cran.r-project.org/web/packages/lpSolveAPI/index.html) supports reading linear
+    which provides an R interface to the low-level API routines of lp_solve (see also project `r rforge("lpsolve")` on R-Forge). [lpSolveAPI](https://cran.r-project.org/web/packages/lpSolveAPI/index.html) supports reading linear
     programs from files in lp and MPS format.
 -   Packages [glpkAPI](https://cran.r-project.org/web/packages/glpkAPI/index.html) as well as package [Rglpk](https://cran.r-project.org/web/packages/Rglpk/index.html) provide an interface to the [GNU Linear Programming Kit](https://www.gnu.org/software/glpk/) (GLPK).
-Whereas the former provides high level access to low level routines the latter offers a high level routine `Rglpk_solve_LP()` to solve MILPs using GLPK.
+Whereas the former provides access to low-level routines the, latter provides a routine `Rglpk_solve_LP()` to solve MILPs using GLPK.
 Both packages offer the possibility to use models formulated in the MPS format.
 -   [Rsymphony](https://cran.r-project.org/web/packages/Rsymphony/index.html) has the routine
     `Rsymphony_solve_LP()` that interfaces the SYMPHONY solver for mixed-integer linear programs.
 (SYMPHONY is part of the [Computational Infrastructure for Operations
     Research](http://www.coin-or.org/) (COIN-OR) project.)
 Package
-    `lpsymphony` in Bioconductor provides a similar interface to SYMPHONY that is easier to install.
+    `lpsymphony` in Bioconductor provides a similar interface to SYMPHONY which is easier to install.
 -   The NOMAD solver is implemented in the [crs](https://cran.r-project.org/web/packages/crs/index.html) package for solving mixed integer programming problems.
-This algorithm is accessible via the `snomadr()` function and is primarily designed for constrained optimization of blackbox functions.
+This algorithm is accessible via the `snomadr()` function and is primarily designed for constrained optimization of black box functions.
--   'Clp' and 'Cbc' are open source solvers from the COIN-OR suite.
+-   'Clp' and 'Cbc' are open-source solvers from the COIN-OR suite.
     'Clp' solves linear programs with continuous objective variables and is available through [ROI.plugin.clp](https://cran.r-project.org/web/packages/ROI.plugin.clp/index.html).
     'Cbc' is a powerful mixed integer linear programming solver (based